marcoguerini/CONAN/README.md

 ## File description
-In the json file, each line starts with an ID, followed by a pair of hate speech/counter-narrative and the metadata (demographics of the counter-narrative).
+In the json file, each line starts with an ID, followed by a pair of hate speech/counter-narrative and the metadata (hate speech sub-topic, counter-narrative type, and demographics).

 ID indicates language, hate speech type, hate speech subtype, unique hate speech count, counter-narrative count, and augmentation type (if any).